emmegray/golden-kamuy-recipes/README.md

 # odin-recipes
-Odin exercise to make a basic recipe website
+Odin exercise to make a basic recipe website using HTML.